dolittle/Runtime/Documentation/articles/command/introduction.md

 title: About Commands
 description: Learn about Commands and how to leverage them in the frontend
 keywords: JavaScript
-author: einari, smithmx, tomase
+author: einari, smithmx, tomasekeli
 ---

 # Commands

-A Command is a typed representation of the user's intent in performing an action.
+A Command is a typed representation of the *user's* intent in performing an action.
 As such, it is a simple Data Transfer Object and performs no logic or calculations.
 It is an instruction to the system to do something.
 This is a central part of the CQRS pattern, which separates the **Command** and **Query** parts of a system.

-> [!Note]
+{{% notice tip %}}
-> A user does not have to be a person.
-Another system can issue commands to our system and is considered a user.
+A user does not have to be a person.
+Another system can issue commands to our system and will the be considered a user.
+{{% /notice %}}

 Traditional N-tier systems often rely on **CRUD** when modelling the interactions with the system.
 This is an acronym for **C**reate, **R**ead, **U**pdate and **D**elete; which are the available actions on the data in the system.
 A command-driven system models different interactions users have with the system in terms of the intents of the users.
 The change is not just the changes to the data.
 A CRUD-system will only tell you the state of some entity.
 A command-driven system will try to capture why the entity is in that state as well.